Installing a Destination Charger at a Hotel or Motel

 Charging customers

-Choosing to charge people is up to you.
-An estimate of the cost to charge an EV overnight is around $3 per 100km.
+If you are manually charging customers a set fee for charging an estimate of the cost to charge an EV overnight is around $3 per 100km.
 Something like a Nissan leaf has a 150km range so it would be around $6 from empty.
 A vehicle with a larger battery like a Tesla model 3 has a 500km range so this could be up to $15 but keep in mind they are unlikely to arrive at your hotel/motel fully empty so could only require a 200km top up.
-On average you should allow around $10-$15 per vehicle for overnight charging.
+On average you should allow around $10-$15 per vehicle for overnight charging if manually billing the customer.

 Considerations